The Absolute Best Haircare Tip I’ve Ever Received

 One of the most commonly-used detergents, sulphates (look for names like SLS/sodium laureth sulphate and SLES/sodium lauryl ether sulphate on a product’s ingredients list) are high-foaming detergents which can be found in everything from shower gel to face wash.

 And while sulphates do a great job of cleaning, they are actually so effective they can strip hair of its protective oils so that moisture (and hair colour) is able to leave the cuticle.

 Mayo Clinic states that “SLS makes products sudsy and foamy.
 It can be found in cleansers, shampoos and shower gels.

 “SLS can cause skin and eye irritation, and it is frequently contaminated with a known carcinogen.”

 The result for me was dry, colour-faded hair that never felt really soft however many conditioning products I used after washing.

-So now, as well as using a twice weekly conditioning mask, plenty of serum, and being really careful about how I brush my hair, I use something like Function of Beauty’s Shampoo and Conditioner (from £29 for a 236 ml shampoo and conditioner, Function of Beauty) which are custom made to your hair’s needs and never contains sulphates.
+So, as well as using a twice-weekly conditioning mask, plenty of serum, and being really careful about how I brush my hair, I now use something like Function of Beauty’s Shampoo and Conditioner which are custom-made to your hair’s needs and never contains sulphates.